A Non-Probabilistic Game-Theoretic Information Theory Which Subsumes Probabilistic Channel Coding: The Channel Coding Game

 \begin{defn} [Game-theoretic capacity] Given a game-theoretic channel $W:\mathcal{X}\to\mathrm{DCCone}(\mathcal{Y})$, its \emph{capacity} $\mathrm{C}(W)$ is the supremum of the set of rates $R\ge0$ such that for every $n_{0}\in\mathbb{Z}_{>0}$, $0<\epsilon<1$, there exists $n\ge n_{0}$ such that the channel coding game $(W,n,\lfloor2^{nR}\rfloor,\epsilon)$ is a guaranteed win.\footnote{If $W(x)=\emptyset$ for all $x$, so no strategy of the team exists, take $\mathrm{C}(W)=-\infty$.} \end{defn} {}

 The main result on the capacity will be given in Section \ref{sec:capacity}.
 Even though a game-theoretic channel is only characterized by a function $W:\mathcal{X}\to\mathrm{DCCone}(\mathcal{Y})$, it is surprising general.
-In Section \ref{sec:cases}, we will show that it includes the following conventional notions of channels as special cases: \begin{itemize} \item Discrete memoryless channels without feedback (Section \ref{subsec:dmc}). \item Discrete memoryless channels with noiseless feedback (Section \ref{subsec:dmc_feedback}). \item Adversarial channels as in zero-error channel coding, with or without feedback (Sections \ref{subsec:adv}, \ref{subsec:adv_feedback}). \item Arbitrarily varying channel with causal feedback to the adversary (Section \ref{subsec:avcf}). \end{itemize} Hence, any example of the above channels, or combinations thereof, can be succinctly represented by a function $W:\mathcal{X}\to\mathrm{DCCone}(\mathcal{Y})$, which is a canonical representation that allows us to compare channels and identify equivalent channels.
+In Section \ref{sec:cases}, we will show that it includes the following conventional notions of channels as special cases: \begin{itemize} \item Discrete memoryless channels without feedback (Section \ref{subsec:dmc}). \item Discrete memoryless channels with noiseless feedback (Section \ref{subsec:dmc_feedback}). \item Zero-error channels, with or without feedback (Sections \ref{subsec:adv}, \ref{subsec:adv_feedback}). \item Arbitrarily varying channels with causal feedback to the adversary (Section \ref{subsec:avcf}). \end{itemize} Hence, any example of the above channels, or combinations thereof, can be succinctly represented by a function $W:\mathcal{X}\to\mathrm{DCCone}(\mathcal{Y})$, which is a canonical representation that allows us to compare channels and identify equivalent channels.
 While it might seem counter-intuitive that a non-probabilistic game can generalize a probabilistic noisy channel, the precise meaning of this claim will be explained in the next section.

 {}

 \begin{rem} Pricing DC cones may not be convex.
 For example, for the $A$ in (\ref{eq:bsc_feedback}), we have $(-1,1/\beta-1),(1/\beta-1,-1)\in A$, but their sum $(1/\beta-2,1/\beta-2)\notin A$.
 If we allow choosing $(1/\beta-2,1/\beta-2)$ which has positive entries, the encoder can perform arbitrage, i.e., gain $1/\beta-2$ regardless of $y$.
 Hence, this $A$ might appear unreasonable, as the only reason the encoder cannot perform arbitrage is that we ``artificially'' disallow combining portfolios.